Laren27/Price-Surge/README.md

 **Pre-computed analytics, not DAX** — All statistical scores (Mann-Whitney U, Kruskal-Wallis, p-values, DPI weights) are computed in Python and stored in PostgreSQL.
 Power BI DAX only handles display logic.
 This keeps the dashboard fast, keeps the math auditable, and separates concerns cleanly.

-**Atomic analytics refresh** — All 10 analytics scripts are orchestrated as a single atomic PL/pgSQL block in `refresh_analytics.sql`, executed via `run_all.py`.
+**Atomic analytics refresh** — All analytics computations are orchestrated as a single atomic PL/pgSQL block in `refresh_analytics.sql`, executed via `run_all.py`.
+Writes to `analytics_*_staging` tables first, then drops live tables and renames staging in a single transaction.
 If any step fails, the entire refresh rolls back.
-No partial states, no stale analytics tables.
+No partial states, no stale analytics tables mid-refresh.

+**Z-score normalization over Min-Max** — Initial implementation used Min-Max normalization.
+One restaurant acting as a hyper-aggressive outlier pulled the ceiling upward, compressing the remaining 80% of competitors into a narrow band near zero and masking genuine pricing signals.
+Refactored to centered Z-score normalization (Z × 15 + 50) with hard clamps at [0, 100] to preserve relative spread across the market regardless of outlier behavior.

+**PVS as dominant DPI anchor (50% weight)** — In a market where 73.7% of restaurants are completely static, standard normalization maps their shared zero variance to an artificial score of ~38.2 rather than absolute zero.
+Elevating Price Volatility Score (actual frequency of price change events) to dominant weight converts weather-based indexes into secondary tiebreakers and eliminates this noise floor artifact.

+**Scheduler design — 5 iterations** — The scheduler went through five design versions before reaching production stability: relative timer → fixed clock slots → minimum gap guard → operating window with intraday startup rules → network retry wrapper.
+Each iteration solved a specific real-world failure mode (clock drift, double-scraping, mid-day startup gaps, transient network drops).

 ---